25 celebrity chefs with restaurants in Dubai

 Torno Subito, W Dubai – The Palm, Palm Jumeirah, Sun to Thu 6.30pm to 11.30pm, Fri 12.30pm to 11.30pm, Sat 12.30pm to 5pm, 6.30pm to 11.30pm.
 Tel: (04) 245 5555. @tornosubitodubai

 One of the world’s most prolific chefs, Nobu Matsuhisa now has 57 restaurants around the world.
 He regularly frequents his Dubai hotspot, taking part in meet and greets, cooking alongside some of the world’s top chefs, and hosting celebrity fans such as Jennifer Lopez.
-Come this November, chef Nobu will add a second Dubai restaurant to his empire, with Nobu by the Beach arriving at Atlantis, The Royal.
+Chef Nobu has added a second Dubai restaurant to his empire, with Nobu by the Beach arriving at Atlantis, The Royal.

 Nobu Dubai, Atlantis The Palm, daily, 6pm to 11pm, Fri noon to 3pm.
 Tel: (04) 426 1000. @nobudubai